valentinchelle/nodejs-rest-api-boilerplate/README.md

 # NodeJs Api Boilerplate

-A boilerplate for **NodeJs** Rest Api. with a ReactJS client example.
-Implements Classic Auth, 0Auth (Google Login, Facebook Login).
+A boilerplate for **NodeJs** Rest Api.
+Implements a clean structure, with the best practices for authentication, including OAuth for _Google Login_ and _Facebook Login_.

 You probably know how hard it is to start a node js API, with a well structured and clean code.
 Especially if you are on a rush for an hackhaton or a school project.
-I give you here a clean code, that implements what essential for a new API project : a clean nodejs structure implementing a User System following the best practices.
+I give you here a clean code, that implements what is essential for a new API project : a clean nodejs structure implementing a user system following the best practices.

 You can directly plug this API with the front end of your choice by calling the different endpoints.
 I also give details on how to extend this code to adapt it for your project.

+This API can be used with any front end, here is the front end I have developed with ReactJS to interact with this API.

 # Prerequisites